shopsys/shopsys/upgrade/UPGRADE-v9.0.1-dev.md

 - enable automatic deleting of sessions older than 7 days in Redis ([#1842](https://github.com/shopsys/shopsys/pull/1842))
     - see #project-base-diff to update your project
     - you should consider what to do with current sessions, if you want to keep them, set them TTL or delete them

+- fix 500 error during logout when the user is already logged out ([#1909](https://github.com/shopsys/shopsys/pull/1909))
+    - you might want to update your translations, because new translation message has been added for Czech and English language only